nardhar/mini-mvcs/README.md

 |service.suffix|String|".service"|Suffix for service files
 |service.ignore|Array<String>|[]|Files to ignore when importing the services

-And of course you can add more variables of your own (more on that later).
+And of course you can add more variables of your own.

 In the same folder create a file and import the library for starting an app: